 Human Behavior Patterns

-This project aims to model general human behavior patterns in order to make predictions and inferences regarding specific investment behavior.
-This modeling is meant to be descriptive, rather than prescriptive, in order to explain existing human investment behavior.
-Furthermore we aim to integrate state-of-the-art Artificial Intelligence concepts into into modeling human behavior patterns, notably from (multi agent) reinforcement learning.
+This project aims to model general human behavior patterns.
+This modeling of human behavior is meant to be descriptive, rather than prescriptive.
+Furthermore we aim to integrate state-of-the-art Artificial Intelligence concepts into into modeling human behavior patterns, notably from multi agent reinforcement learning (MARL).

 What is human behavior?